7ZS5/Ultimud/docs/attributes.md

 ### Multipliers:

 For every certain amount of points you put into a stat, a multiplier is applied to the attribute you have put points into.
+Your character still improves when you put points into an attribute, but you only receive a bonus multiplier when you reach the required amount of points.
 For example look at this template of a starter character at level 1.

 - Power: 3 x0.1
 - Endurance: 3 x0.1